helixyte/everest/docs/tutorial/building.rst

 attribute of the underlying entity, it expects a type or an interface of the target object and the name of the corresponding entity attribute as arguments.

-For :func:`member_attribute` and :func:`collection_attribute` descriptors there
-is also an optional argument `is_nested`, which determines if the URL for the target resource is going to be formed relative to the root (i.e., as an absolute path) or relative to the parent resource declaring the attribute.

 .. sidebar:: URL resolution

    :mod:`everest` favors and facilitates object traversal for URL resolution.
    In particular, all resource attributes that target a member or collection resource can be used directly for URL traversal unless they are specifically set as non-nested resource in the corresponding resource attribute declaration.

+For :func:`member_attribute` and :func:`collection_attribute` descriptors there
+is also an optional argument :param:`is_nested` which determines if the URL for the target resource is going to be formed relative to the root (i.e., as an absolute path) or relative to the parent resource declaring the attribute.

 We also have the possibility to declare resource attributes that do not reference the target resource directly through an entity attribute, but indirectly through a "backreferencing" attribute.
-This is how we can now have the :class:`CustomerMember` resource have a 'projects' attribute linking to a collection resource for :class:`IProject` by means of the "customer" Add 'backreference' to dictionary, even though, as noted above, the underlying :class:`Customer` entity is not linked to its sequence of :class:`Project` entities.
+In the example code, this is demonstrated in the `projects` attribute of the :class:`CustomerMember` resource which allows us to access a customer's projects at the resource level even though the underlying entity does not reference the projects directly.

 4. Configuring the application